folksgl/identity-give-transaction-logging/README.md

 The Transaction Logging Service is a component of GIVE that provides logging for Verification Events.

+## CI/CD Workflows with GitHub Actions
+The most up-to-date information about the CI/CD flows for this repo can be found in the [GitHub workflows directory](https://github.com/18F/identity-give-ipp-idemia/tree/main/.github/workflows)

 ## Building Locally

 ### Pre-requisites